Warfarin and Vitamin K

 8

-How vitamin K and warfarin affect your risks and your test results
+How vitamin K and warfarin affect your test results

 To find out how well warfarin is working, you will get blood tests to measure how long it takes for your blood to clot.
 Your lab results are called your Prothrombin Time (PT) and International Normalized Ratio (INR) values.
 You may just hear about your INR.

 Your INR needs to be in a safe range—not too high and not too low.
-Vitamin K can change how warfarin works, which changes your INR.
+Vitamin K can change how warfarin works, and this changes your INR.

 • Vitamin K lowers your INR values.
 The lower your INR, the less time it takes for your blood to clot.
 A low INR means that warfarin isn't working well enough to prevent a dangerous blood clot.